Brockton High School (Toronto): Closure and aftermath

 Bloor Collegiate Institute and Alpha Alternative School.
-The building itself was demolished in July 2019 with the new Bloor Collegiate building to be built, starting in 2021.
+The building itself was demolished in July 2019 with the new Bloor Collegiate building being completed in summer 2025.

 Construction fencing surrounding the site was left in place after demolition of the school was completed, preventing neighbourhood access to a public right-of-way that had been in use on the site for many decades.
 In the early months of 2020, neighbourhood residents removed parts of the fencing to restore public access to this walkway.
-On May 25, 2020, amidst the first wave of the COVID-19 pandemic in Toronto, "Bloordale Beach" signs appeared at the entrances, and the site has been used as an impromptu beach throughout 2020 and 2021.
+On May 25, 2020, amidst the first wave of the COVID-19 pandemic in Toronto, "Bloordale Beach" signs appeared at the entrances, and the site was used as an impromptu beach from May 25, 2020 until September 23, 2021.